A mom writes her college-bound son a goodbye letter:

 College is expensive (you’ve seen the bill).
 You are paying to get an education.
 GO TO CLASS.
-You can’t learn if you aren’t there and you probably won’t pass either.
-You want a job, go to class.
-You want an internship, go to class.
-You want friends, go to class.
+You can’t learn if you aren’t there and probably won’t pass either.
+If you want a job, go to class.
+If you want an internship, go to class.
+If you want friends, go to class.

 P – PARENTS

 Don’t forget about us.
 We want to hear how things are going, the good and the bad.
-We actually want to hear your voice.
+We want to hear your voice.
 Texts are great for super quick updates.
 A phone call is so much better.
 We want to know everything…even if it annoys you.
-We love you, we miss you, and we want to make sure you are ok.
+We love you, we miss you, and we want to ensure you are ok.

 Q – QUARTERS ARE FOR MORE THAN DRINKING GAMES!

-A quarter can get you ramen.
-4 can get you a hamburger.
+A few quarters can get you ramen.
 Or time to park at a meter.
 And yes….they can be used to play drinking games.
 Be careful.

 R – READ THE ASSIGNMENTS

-You will have to do more in college.
-More note taking, more reading, more actual studying.
+You will have to do more in college: note-taking, reading, and actual studying.
 Don’t think you know it, know it.
 Take advantage of study groups and friends in class.
 It will be hard, but you can do it!

 S – SAFE SEX